Early Spring Blooming

 Sweet Crabapple (Malus coronaria)

-Sweet Crabapple is a small tree with showy pink to white flowers.
+Sweet Crabapple is a small flowering tree with showy pink to white flowers.
 It is a nectar and pollen sources for bumblebees, long-horned bees, small short-tonged bees (Andrenid, Halictid), butterflies, and skippers.

 Serviceberries (Amelanchier sp.)